-Tempting Fate: You'd think that if someone murdered another man's son, that they'd have sense enough NOT brag about it; much less, treat like a joke, while the victim's father is standing RIGHT THERE with a loaded gun and can hear them.
-Way to go Jean.
+- Tempting Fate: You'd think that if someone murdered another man's son, that they'd have sense enough to NOT brag about it much less treat it like a joke while the victim's father is standing RIGHT THERE with a loaded gun and can hear them.
+Way to go, Jean.

-Worthless Treasure Twist: Subverted.
-In the end, Lupin and Lara, along with Zenagata and the others, gather to unearth the long hidden Geltic treasure.
-Which turns out to be an empty storeroom with an inscription stating that the heart of a people is a treasure unto itself.
+- Worthless Treasure Twist: Subverted.
+In the end, Lupin and Lara, along with Zenigata and the others, gather to unearth the long-hidden Geltic treasure.
+It turns out to be an empty storeroom with an inscription stating that the heart of a people is a treasure unto itself.
 Lara is overjoyed, taking this to mean that they must unify the Geltic tribe and restore their homeland.
-Fujiko isn't as idealistic and vents her frustration by kicking the wall; which crumbles, revealing a cache of diamonds!
+Fujiko isn't as idealistic and vents her frustration by kicking the wall which crumbles, revealing a massive cache of diamonds!
 While the others stare, slackjawed, Lara quietly shares the moment with Lupin.